cguttweb/nuxt-portfolio-blog/content/posts/2023-04-08-getting-into-a-routine-again.md

 13. Building a Persistent API
 14. Test-Driven Development with JavaScript

-Full Stack path covers the following much of which links in with the web dev path above.
+Full Stack path covers the following much of which links in with the web development path listed above.

 - Web Development Foundations -  fundamentals of HTML/CSS and local development
 - Building Interactive Websites